natgo/wt-wiki-scraper/wikitext-transpiled/ground/IS-1.md

 === Mobility ===
 {{Specs-Tank-Mobility}}
 <!-- ''Write about the mobility of the ground vehicle.
 Estimate the specific power and manoeuvrability, as well as the maximum speed forwards and backwards.'' -->
+The IS-1 has a good overall mobility and maneuverability for a heavy tank.
+Its respectable reverse speed allows for getting back to cover fast enough to avoid retaliatory fire.
+The mobility can be sluggish when attempting to turn or steer from previous stationary position, it is advised to build up speed first.

 {{tankMobility|abMinHp=671|abMaxHp=827|rbMinHp=460}}